- Bhutan is open for tourism now

 With effect from 4 April 2022 all the international travel has to stay only for 5 days in quarantine if he/she is fully vaccinated, if not they have to quarantine for 14-day .

 - What is current situation in Bhutan amid COVID-19 pandemic ?

-Bhutan had total 2597 Confirmed cases, 2593 RECOVERED with just three death and 1 Active case.
-So far we have achieved vaccinating 95.6% of the eligible population.
-Due to Bhutan’s focus on safety and virus eradication, the reopening of tourism is unlikely before Autumn 2021.
+Bhutan had total 44 Active case.
+So far we have achieved vaccinating 90% of the eligible population.
+The government is closely monitoring the situation within and beyond the country.
 His Majesty the King is in the front line of the fight.

 - Where is Bhutan?

 Bhutan is a small landlocked nation located in the eastern Himalayas between India in South East and China in North.
 Its landscape ranges from subtropical plains and forests in the South to sub-alpine forests and snowy mountains in the North.